 Email serves as an effective way to send one-way messages or engage in two-way interactions that are not necessarily time-consuming.
 When employees send emails to colleagues or customers, recipients can access and respond to the email when they get the chance.

 ]Tips for effective email communication: Practice being clear and concise with your message.
-Always re-read your message and double-check for grammar and abuse words before sending it.
+Always re-read your message and double-check for grammar and abusive words before sending it.
 Copy the key points when replying to the previous message.
-Use specific subject line descriptions as an part of effective email communication.
+Use specific subject line descriptions as a part of effective email communication.

 How do you write an effective email?